Howard Vernon (Australian actor): Early life and career

-Vernon developed a pleasing light tenor voice.
+Vernon was a tenor.
 In 1872–73, he played in a season of opera bouffes in Australia with the Alice May company.
 In their production of Cox and Box, he played Mr. Box.
 With that company, he then toured New Zealand and India.
 In 1874, with the Lyster Opera Company, he was successful as Myles na Coppaleen in a production of The Lily of Killarney.

 Wellington's Evening Post said, "Mr Vernon's performance as Myles would suffice to stamp him as an actor of the first order and a very excellent tenor singer."
 Later that year, he organised a company of his own, Royal English Opera Company, which went to China.
 In 1876, in Singapore, Vernon helped to produce Gilbert and Sullivan's Trial by Jury, accompanied by the band of the 74th Highlanders who were stationed there.
 They repeated the production, as well as mounting The Sorcerer, in India.
-In 1877 his company travelled to Japan, where he was one of the earliest actors of European descent to appear on the Japanese stage.
+In 1877 he performed in Japan.
 He later played Ange Pitou in La fille de Madame Angot and Fritz in The Grand Duchess of Gerolstein in England with Alice May's company.
-Vernon then crossed to America and played with Emilie Melville's company in San Francisco.
+He also performed in the United States with Emilie Melville's company in San Francisco.